Top Hong Kong official resigns over birthday party fiasco

 HONG KONG (AP) — A top Hong Kong official resigned Monday for attending a birthday party with about 200 guests in early January as the city was battling a coronavirus surge.

-At least one guests later tested positive, and Secretary of Home Affairs Caspar Tsui was among several officials and lawmakers ordered to quarantine after the party, which was held for Witman Hung, a delegate to China’s legislature.
+At least one guests later tested positive.
+Secretary of Home Affairs Caspar Tsui was among several officials and lawmakers ordered to quarantine after the party, which was held for Witman Hung, a delegate to China’s legislature.

 Tsui said in a statement issued Monday afternoon that he had not “set the best example during the recent outbreak.”
+His resignation came as Hong Kong leader Carrie Lam reproached officials who attended the party, saying they should “know better”.

-At the time, Hong Kong leader Carrie Lam and health officials had urged the public to avoid large gatherings to prevent the spread of the virus.
+At the time of the gathering, health officials had urged the public to avoid large gatherings to prevent the spread of the virus.

 “I made the wrong decision to attend a banquet on January 3 and behaved in an inappropriate manner when all efforts should have been devoted to controlling the spread of the virus,” Tsui said.